inivekin/abosa/abosa.typ

 tae mask my being unner lush
 might take tae task that cornered sprawl.
 A nobler act would be assess
-an found tae where, or what, am drawn, but nimbler flight's skill I possess, am spaceborne who's nae built fae brawn.
+an find tae where, or what, am drawn, but nimbler flight's skill I possess, am spaceborne who's nae built fae brawn.
 Trees seemed greener agin greying